thorschoepe/collisionavoidance_NRP/README.md

 You have to set this name as the "run_name" variable string in step 4.2 below.

+### 4.2 Set up the environment

-4.2 Two variables have to be set for each experiment, the name of the experiment "run_name" and the name of the folder where the data will be saved "run_folder".
+Two variables have to be set for each experiment, the name of the experiment "run_name" and the name of the folder where the data will be saved "run_folder".
 You set both of these variables in the script code/virtual_coach/number_collision_avoidance.py Always check before running that the variable name fits the required destination.